shawaf/smart-bookmark-chrome/README.md

 4. Click **Load unpacked** and select this repository folder.
 5. Pin the extension to the toolbar for quick access.
 6. From the popup, click **Dashboard** (or open the Options link) to open the full manager page where you can edit bookmark titles, add notes/tags/reminders, move items to another folder (drag cards or pick a folder in Edit), or delete items/folders.
+7. When prompted, allow notification access so reminder alarms can surface a toast at the scheduled time.

 ## Quick console simulation
 If you want to see the smart-folder and metadata flow without loading Chrome, run the Node-based simulator: